olcf/dva-training-series/visit/README.md

 2. Select or highlight your new plot/clone (click on it once), then click on the ![Swap variables](visit_figs/swap.png) icon and select `v03` to swap variables to `v03` for this clone.
 3. Double click on your `v03` plot to open up the "Pseudocolor plot attributes" window.
 4. Change the `Color Table` to `Oranges`
-5. Hit "Apply" and close the operator attributes window.
+5. Click "Apply" and close the operator attributes window.
 6. Click on the ![Draw](visit_figs/draw.png) icon to generate your plot.
 7. Play through timesteps to see how the simulation progresses over time by using the ![Play](visit_figs/play.png) (play), ![Stop](visit_figs/stop.png) (stop/pause), and ![Advance](visit_figs/advance.png) (advance 1 frame) buttons.